Picture Gallery

 Photo

-Annual dinner of the Letterpress Machine Minders’ Chapel, January 20, 1951.
-Buck’s Restaurant in Watford does the honours for some seventy chapel members, their wives, and guests, among them T.R.
+Annual dinner of the Letterpress Machine Minders' Chapel, January 20, 1951.
+Buck's Restaurant in Watford does the honours for some seventy chapel members, their wives, and their guests, among them T.R.
 Walker, Mr and Mrs Cyril Greenhill, and Mr and Mrs Cyril Manders.
 At the event, Mr Manders was presented by Sun management with a barometer and by chapel members with a gold wrist-watch in appreciation of his twenty-one years of service as a chapel official.
 (Photo supplied by Basil Boden)

 Photo